code-star/codestar-website-next/README.md

 ## Deploying

-Merges to the `main` branch are automatically deployed to the test environment at https://code-star.github.io/codestar-website-next/ by Github Actions.
-This is served on Github pages from the `gh-pages` branch on this repo.
+Merges to the `main` branch are automatically deployed to the staging environment at https://staging.codestar.nl/ by Github Actions.
+This is hosted on Github pages.

 Merges to the `production` branch are automatically deployed to the production environment at https://code-star.github.io by Github Actions.
-This is served on Github pages from the `main` branch on the https://github.com/code-star/code-star.github.io repo.
+This is hosted on Github pages from the `main` branch on the https://github.com/code-star/code-star.github.io repo.

 Settings for Github Actions: